randomtruffles/Dominion_League/rules.md

 <a name="4.2.2"></a>4.2.2.
 The League recommends you complete all 6 games of a match on the same day in a single playing session.

 <a name="4.2.3"></a>4.2.3.
-You may only change your banned, disliked, and liked cardlists between playing sessions.
+You may not change your banned, disliked, and liked cardlists during a playing session.

 ### <a name="4.3"></a>4.3.
 Outside help